-Applications include platforms for industrial assembly lines, maintenance and service, mezzanines, catwalks, walkways, crossovers, access platforms, and more.
+Applications include platforms for industrial assembly lines, maintenance and service, mezzanines, catwalks, walkways, crossovers, crossover ladders, access platforms, and more.
 A safe work platform is necessary, particularly when working at heights.
 What are OSHA guidelines to keep in mind when considering walking working safety in regard to platforms?
 We’ll begin with some general OSHA standards.

 General OSHA Work Platform Requirements

 You may recall that significant changes to fall protection requirements took place with OSHA’s 2016 Final Rule.
 Further, the Final Rule went into effect on January 17, 2017.
 In general, within this Final Rule under OSHA 29 CFR 1910.28 Duty to Have Fall Protection, “the employer must ensure that each employee on a walking working surface with an unprotected side or edge that is 4 feet or more above a lower level shall be protected from falling by guardrail systems, safety net systems, or personal fall arrest systems.”

 Some facilities have workers completing tasks over dangerous equipment and machinery, working at vertical heights under 4 feet.
 If so, the duty to have fall protection standard still applies.
 Employers may provide personal fall arrest equipment to reduce the chance of injury or fatality should a worker fall.
 Personal fall arrest system equipment is required for powered platforms.

 Now that we understand how OSHA defines a platform and that any unprotected side or edge that is 4 or more feet above a lower level needs fall protection to protect workers from falling, let’s consider guardrail requirements for work platforms.